spacetelescope/crds/documentation/crds_users_guide/source/library_use.rst

           context :   The name of the pipeline context mapping which should be used to define best reference lookup rules,  or None.
 If `context` is None,  use the latest pipeline mapping.
+For JWST, this is the build context mapping.

                   str